OSGeo/gdal/doc/source/build_hints.rst

     cmake .. -UGDAL_USE_*

-You can assemble these dependency settings (plus the ones described below) in the file ``cmake/ConfigUser.cmake``.
+You can assemble these dependency settings (plus the ones described below) in the file ``ConfigUser.cmake``.
 That file has also an example on how to specify a different shared library name then the default one.

 .. warning::